 What made you take the plunge and start up on your own?

 I think there were two things: On the one hand, there was a big demand.
 I taught myself how to do websites – this was in 1998 – and there were not many people that could do websites, so it was very easy to get clients.
-The demand already started at the time when I was doing my apprenticeship, when people would ask me to do their websites.
+The demand already started at the time when I was doing my apprenticeship when people would ask me to do their websites.
 On the other hand, I had come to the understanding that I have problems with authority.
 Therefore, it was just easier if I started up my own business...
 So these two things matched nicely; there was a demand and there was me thinking that it was a good path for me to go down.

 I have had to learn to find my own balance.
-In my first company I often felt employed by my employees, because I always had to ‘feed the machine’; make sure everyone was happy and had enough work.
+In my first company, I often felt employed by my employees, because I always had to ‘feed the machine’; make sure everyone was happy and had enough work.
 Which was why with my second [company] I decided to do things differently and I keep it small.
 For instance, we do not take more than three projects a year.
-To me it is not about growing the company as big as possible.
+To me, it is not about growing the company as big as possible.
 That is of course not the conventional idea for a successful company, but I realized that I had to find my own formula to make things work.
-And for me this works well and I am happy.
+And for me, this works well and I am happy.

 How does your typical work-day look?

 Sort out the children.
 Eat breakfast.
 Go to work.
 Sit in front of a computer.
-Probably eight hours.
+Probably for eight hours.
 And then go home. *Etter says and chuckles*

 But it depends on the project.
 Because what we also do is robotics and physical stuff – and that is always fun – because it includes standing in the workshop prototyping.
-Or travelling around the world to meet and work with manufacturers, and so on.
+Or traveling around the world to meet and work with manufacturers, and so on.
 So that is really the fun part, but 95% of the time it is just eight hours in front of the computer.

 What do you do to get inspired?

 I try to always find my inspiration outside of the projects that I am working on.
-What I find fascinating is mechanisms of different systems and finding out ways to apply these to other things.
+What I find fascinating is the mechanisms of different systems and finding out ways to apply these to other things.

 I have a good example I can give you: At MuDA we are thinking of building a social network, but there came up this question about accountability.
 Then I remember that when I worked in Italy I asked a guy: “Why are so many cousins, uncles and so on employed in the same company?”
-And he told me that there was a problem with in the legal system – this was in the time of Berlusconi – it would take six to seven years before a court case would get started and in that time the legal time limit to be accountable would be over.
-So the only way they could hold people accountable was i knowing their mother – so that you could call her and say “Hi, your child messed up, you need to fix this”.
+And he told me that there was a problem within the legal system – this was in the time of Berlusconi – it would take six to seven years before a court case would get started and in that time the legal time limit to be accountable would be over.
+So the only way they could hold people accountable was by knowing their mother – so that you could call her and say “Hi, your child messed up, you need to fix this”.
 So we try to take mechanisms like that and apply it on a different subject.

 How do you spot a good business idea?